Fort Lauderdale Car Accident Lawyers You Can Trust

 - Sleeping Disorders

-Fortunately, under Florida law injured car accident victims can often receive compensation for these injuries as well.
+Fortunately, under Florida law, injured car accident victims filing a fault-based claim can often receive compensation for these injuries as well.

 100 SE 3rd Ave

 Fort Lauderdale, FL 33394

 What Our Clients Have to Say:

 “This firm is amazing!
 Very professional, they helped me with my case until the end.
 They were available and very flexible.
 Dolman Law Group would answer all my calls/emails and wouldn’t hesitate on explaining all of my concerns.
 They represented me on my case, in which it turned out to have a successful result.
 Super recommend them!”